 If you need an early or late appointment, be sure to let us know and we will do our best to work around your schedule.
 To schedule an appointment with us please call (219)663-2273 or make an appointment online.

-You can always request your “favorite” doctor.
+You can always request your “favorite” foot doctor.
 We note this in your file and make every effort to insure that you get treatment from the doctor you want.
 Occasionally, due to illness or some unavoidable delay, we are unable to honor these requests.
 If this happens you will be offered the option to reschedule or see the other doctor.

 The address is 50 West 94th Place.
 Our phone number is (219)663-2273.

 We gladly accept nearly every health insurance plan including Blue Cross Blue Shield of Illinois, Indiana and Michigan; Anthem, United Health Care, Cigna, Humana, Aetna, Prairie States, Sagamore, PHCS, Sheet Metal Workers, Highmark, Iron Workers, Great West, Anthem HIP, UniCare, WellPoint, ICHIA, Medicare, Professional Benefits, Coresource, Starmark, Professional Claims, TriCare, Iron Workers, First Health, Chicago District of Carpenters, Chicago Laborers Health & Welfare, AARP, J.F.
-Molloy, Principle Life, HFN, Fortis, NALC, Allied Benefit, Medicaid and dozens of others.
+Molloy, Principle Life, HFN, Fortis, NALC, Allied Benefit, Medicare Advantage Plans, Medicaid and dozens of others.
 We gladly file insurance for you with these and most other insurance plans at no charge.
 To see a complete list of the insurance companies that we accept Click Here.

 In terms of payment options, we gladly accept all major credit cards (MasterCard, Visa, Discover and American Express) and of course, cash and checks are good, too!